 The health care provider will examine you to determine the cause of your low blood pressure.
-Your vital signs (temperature, pulse, rate of breathing, blood pressure) will be checked frequently.
+Your vital signs (temperature, pulse, rate of breathing, and blood pressure) will be checked frequently.
 You may need to stay in the hospital for a while.

-The doctor will ask questions, including:
+The provider will ask questions, including:

 The following tests may be done: